 This book is set in the time it was written, but it has interesting parallels with Trump’s USA administration.
 A populist figure named Buzz Windrip beats Roosevelt in the 1936 election.
 There are several similarities between Trump and Windrip, such as championing the white working class.

 Stand on Zanzibar, John Brunner 1968

-Set 40 years after it was written, in 2010, Brunner’s work predicts Detroit’s economic decline, increased global terrorism, the European Union’s formation, wider acceptance of gay marriage and the decriminalisation of marijuana, among other things.
+Set 40 years after it was written, in 2010, Brunner’s work predicts Detroit’s economic decline, increased global terrorism, the European Union’s formation and wider acceptance of gay marriage, among other things.